tohojo/bbdb-vcard/README.md

 If you install using `package.el`, dependencies should be taken care of automatically.
 Otherwise, *BBDB 3* and `cl-lib` are required.
-Note that this bbdb-vcard does not work with *BBDB 2.x* and versions of Emacs less than 24.3.
+Note that this bbdb-vcard does not work with BBDB 2.x.

 ### Installing with *package.el*